vlash0505/OOP1sem/2lab/TimeOrganizer/README.md

 App that helps its users to organize their time in one place.

+An attempt was made to keep to MVC pattern.
+DAO pattern is used for persistence mechanism for storing users, goals tasks and notes.

 Functionality of the app includes planning, goal setting, journaling, countdown timer and achievements collecting.
 <br>
 <br>